-“Diogenes” by John William Waterhouse depicts “Diogenes the Cynic” (412 – 323 BC) who was a Greek philosopher.
+“Diogenes” by John William Waterhouse depicts “Diogenes the Cynic” (412 – 323 BC), who was a Greek philosopher.
 Diogenes was a controversial figure with a reputation for sleeping and eating wherever he chose in a highly non-traditional fashion.
 Diogenes made a virtue of poverty.
 He begged for a living and often slept in a large ceramic jar in the marketplace, as Waterhouse has depicted him in this 1882 painting.

-Waterhouse has contrasted the joyful and richly dressed women with the old man who was one of the founders of Cynic philosophy.
+Waterhouse has contrasted the joyful and richly dressed women with the older man who was one of the founders of Cynic philosophy.
 In front of his ceramic jar lodgings is a lamp that he carried during the day, claiming to be looking for an honest man.
-He criticised Plato, disputed his interpretation of Socrates, and he was also noted for having mocked Alexander the Great, both in public and to his face when he visited Corinth in 336.
+He criticized Plato, disputed his interpretation of Socrates, and he was also noted for having mocked Alexander the Great, both in public and to his face when he visited Corinth in 336.

 Diogenes passed his philosophy of Cynicism influenced Zeno, who fashioned it into the school of Stoicism, one of the most enduring schools of Greek philosophy.

 Diogenes maintained that all the artificial growths of society were incompatible with happiness and that morality implies a return to the simplicity of nature.
 In his words:

 “Humans have complicated every simple gift of the gods.”

 Diogenes is credited with the first known use of the word “cosmopolitan.”
 When he was asked where he came from, he replied, “I am a citizen of the world,” which in Greek was “cosmopolites.”
 This was a radical claim in a world where a man’s identity was intimately tied to his citizenship of a particular city-state.